NateSpangler/startup/notes.md

 Form-The main purpose of the form element is to submit the values of the inputs it contains.
 Input element-represents many different input types.
 You set the type of input with the type attribute.

+To upload to production environment:
+./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s startup

+This was not too bad, I just had to make sure I got the footer where I wanted it to.
+I created an image for the character and iamges for the pong balls.
+These still don't show since I have not made the background black yet.

 ## CSS